 - Transfer to your hotel to check in and check out your room.

-- Get familiar with the area around your hotel with an introductory walk with your Tour Director including the River Thames, Trafalgar & Leicester Squares, and Convent Garden.
+- Get familiar with the area around your hotel with an introductory walk with your Tour Director including the River Thames, Trafalgar & Leicester Squares, and Covent Garden.

-Day 3: Sightseeing Tour of London + Optional London Eye & River Cruise
+- Day 3: Sightseeing Tour of London + Optional London Eye & Tea

 Go big and go British today as a local guide takes you all around town for the inside scoop on London’s iconic palaces, churches, castles, and yes, even a big old clock.

 - Dive into thousands of years of London’s secrets with a local guide.

 - Immerse yourself in London’s rich history at gorgeous landmarks from the Tower of London and St. Paul’s Cathedral to Westminster Abbey and the Houses of Parliament.

 - Experience a royal ritual during the changing of the guards at Buckingham Palace.

 - Wave hello to Big Ben, the bell inside the famous clock tower.
 Though it’s under construction until 2021, rest assured that Ben says hello from behind the scaffolding.